John Scott, 1st Earl of Eldon: At the English bar

+Member of Parliament

 In 1782, he entered Parliament for Lord Weymouth's close borough of Weobley in Herefordshire, which Lord Thurlow obtained for him without solicitation.

 In Parliament he gave a general and independent support to Pitt.
 His first parliamentary speeches were directed against Fox's India Bill.
 They were unsuccessful.

 In one he aimed at being brilliant; and becoming merely laboured and pedantic, he was covered with ridicule by Sheridan, from whom he received a lesson which he did not fail to turn to account.

 In 1788, he was appointed Solicitor General, and was knighted, and at the close of this year he attracted attention by his speeches in support of Pitt's resolutions on the state of the king (George III, who then labored under a mental malady) and the delegation of his authority.

 It is said that he drafted the Regency Bill, which was introduced in 1789.

 In 1793, Sir John Scott was promoted to the office of Attorney-General, in which it fell to him to conduct the memorable prosecutions for high treason against British sympathizers with French republicanism, among others, against the celebrated Horne Tooke.
 These prosecutions, in most cases, were no doubt instigated by Sir John Scott, and were the most important proceedings in which he was ever professionally engaged.
 He has left on record, in his Anecdote Book, a defence of his conduct in regard to them.